-Title splitting is a process in which a property investor, acquires a single multi-unit freehold block of flats and both physically and legally separates it into multiple individual leasehold units.
-Whilst this can be completed on sale of the property, this can also be completed on purchase and during the ownership of the property.
+Title splitting is a process in which a property investor acquires a single multi-unit freehold block of flats and both physically and legally separates it into multiple individual leasehold units.

 The benefits of splitting the titles of a multi-unit freehold block of flats